Robert J. Havighurst: Quotes

 "Family life is the source of the greatest human happiness.
 This happiness is the simplest and least costly kind, and it cannot be purchased with money.
 But it can be increased if we do two things: if we recognize and uphold the essential values of family life and if we get and keep control of the process of social change so as to make it give us what is needed to make family life perform its essential functions."

-"The modern world needs people with a complex identity who are intellectually autonomous and prepared to cope with uncertainty; who are able to tolerate ambiguity and not be driven by fear into a rigid, single-solution approach to problems, who are rational, foresightful and who look for facts; who can draw inferences and can control their behavior in the light of foreseen consequences, who are altruistic and enjoy doing for others, and who understand social forces and trends."

 "A successful mother sets her children free and becomes free herself in the process."

 "The two basic principle processes of education are knowing and valuing."

 "The art of friendship has been little cultivated in our society."

 "A developmental task is a task which is learned at a specific point and which makes achievement of succeeding tasks possible.
 When the timing is right, the ability to learn a particular task will be possible.
 This is referred to as a 'teachable moment.'
 It is important to keep in mind that unless the time is right, learning will not occur.
 Hence, it is important to repeat important points whenever possible so that when a student's teachable moment occurs, s/he can benefit from the knowledge."